plumier/plumier/.docs/parameter-binding.md

 Above code will be the same as access `ctx.request.body`.

 Allowed path example:
-* Using dot to access child property `request.headers.ip` etc
+* Using dot to access child property `request.ip` etc
 * Using array notation `request.body[0]`